wpulier/agent-demo/README.md

 A Next.js app for real estate agents to streamline offer creation and transaction management.

+## Important Build Note

+This project relies on the lib/utils.ts file for shadcn/ui components.
+Please ensure this file is tracked in git and included in the deployment.

 ## Demo Features

 - REPC Analysis with drag-and-drop PDF upload